 Easy Roasted Pumpkin Seeds

-Before you pitch your pumpkin this year, try roasting the seeds or making homemade pumpkin puree to use in all your favorite pumpkin recipes.
-Both are so easy and the perfect way to get full use out of the whole pumpkin.
+Before you ditch your pumpkin this year, try roasting the seeds or making homemade pumpkin puree to use in all your favorite pumpkin recipes.
+Both are easy and the perfect way to get full use out of the whole pumpkin.

 When carving pumpkins this year, don’t forget to save the seeds!
 They are so yummy when roasted and make the perfect fall snack.
 We used one small pumpkin for this recipe, but if using a large pumpkin…you can easily double it.

 Not only are roasted pumpkin seeds healthy, but they are so delicious!
 Coat them with your favorite spices like sea salt, cinnamon or garlic powder to make a simple and flavorful snack.
-You could even coat them with chocolate if you’re in the mood for something sweet!
-So yummy.
 I could snack on them all day long!

 Recipe Ingredients